-This mode expands bottom and bottom fish in the range width set with ZOOM RANGE of the SYSTEM menu.
+This mode expands bottom and bottom fish in the range width set with ZOOM RANGE on page 3 of the SYSTEM menu.
 This mode is useful for determining bottom contour.
-When the bottom depth increases, the display shift to keep the bottom echo at the lower part of the screen.

 Bottom-zoom display

 Bottom-lock display

 The bottom-lock display provides a normal picture on the right half of the screen and a 15 feet (5 meter) wide layer in contact with the bottom is expanded onto the left half of the screen.
 This mode is useful for detecting bottom fish.